 But, as I would learn, the time to honor that promise was not quite at hand.
 As we emerged from celebrating a successful century, my research would end up being redirected to another anniversary that was rapidly approaching: the 80th anniversary of the Great New England Hurricane.
 That story and its subsequent podcast about the storm’s destructive impact on Camp took a substantial amount of effort to produce.
 And yet, as I would also learn, that was time well spent as it gave me important new investigation skills that would be paid forward.
 Once it was published, the time had come for me to get to work on discovering the Lost Takodians.

-I started by talking to our elder alumni and past directors about the names on the plaque while scouring the records for anything I could find.
+I started by watching various military history documentaries, including several by Ken Burns and Forentine Films, for inspiration and to get a sense of the appropriate method of storytelling.
+From there, I talked to our elder alumni and past directors about the names on the plaque while scouring the records for anything I could find.
 Oscar had left a few wartime hints and facts here and there but it was very slow going.
 Most of what he documented pertained to the fundraising and construction of the lodge itself and no one remembered anything about the boys.
 So, at that point, I quickly turned my sights on outside sources.
 I spent hours upon hours chasing down leads – both hot and cold – from dozens of websites scattered across the internet.
 I cross checked anything I found with Ancestry, Fold-3, newspaper databases, cemetery registries, and various online sources from military museums, the Department of Defense, and National Archives in the United States and United Kingdom.

 From there, the stories rapidly started to take shape.
 I confirmed the identity and basic information for all twelve of the men.
 Names.
 Ranks.
 Serial numbers.
 Branches.
 Birth dates.
 Death dates.
 Years at Camp.
 Places they had lived.
 Etc. I found their educational records, unit histories and more.
 I started to track down their potential family members and I submitted forms to request their relative’s military records.